-11. In the Camera view, move the element to its second position.
+11. In the Camera view, move, rotate, scale or skew the element to that it is in its proper second position.

 - 12. In the Timeline view, select the first frame to rewind to the beginning of your animation. - 13.
-In the Playback toolbar, click on the Play button to preview your animation.
+In the Playback toolbar, click on the ▶ Play button to preview your animation.